 Cangas de Onis

-There are simply no words to describe such perfection in quality of ingredients.
-Cangas de Onís is most famous for its Roman Bridge, where hangs an Asturian Cross, the symbol of this province, which can just be seen from our hotel Los Robles.
+There are simply no words to describe such perfection in the quality of the ingredients.
+Cangas de Onís is most famous for its Roman Bridge, where hangs an Asturian Cross, the symbol of this province, which can just be seen from our Hotel Los Robles*.